vileider/year3/dailylog_all_in_one.md

 I created notes related to abstract classes, interfaces, and protocols.
 I learned more about the strategy design pattern, and during the meeting, I discussed the implementation of this pattern into the project.
 I managed to discuss and create a pseudo UML diagram with Gracjan.
 ### 13.02.2024
 From the morning, I was working on LO3.7.2.3 and looked at it from another angle.
 I searched the internet, Google Scholar, and the UHI library for useful articles and books.
 I attended a lecture with Neil about OOP, and it helped consolidate my knowledge on that topic.
 I had a mentoring session, and on top of free industry discussions, I asked him about one of the learning outcomes and for some guidance related to design patterns in my project.
 He also explained to me in simple words what a factory pattern is.
 After mentoring, I had a long pair programming session where we were defining abstraction layers.
+### 14.02.2024
+I organized my portfolio for Year 3 and made it more readable and clear.
+I was creating abstract layers for a Python project during pair programming.
+### 15.02.2024
+In the morning, I met up with Mark Sutherland and made lots of notes related to learning outcomes.
+I had another session of refactoring and abstract layer creation.
+I attended an employability session with Ian Eisner, and due to the limited time of the guest lecture, I had to arrange a meeting for Monday.